SAP/spartacus-docs/_pages/telco/journey-management-msisdn.md

 ## Overview

-The `Journey Management - MSISDN (Mobile Station International Subscriber Directory Number)` feature enables the customers browsing the TUA for SPA Storefront to select an MSISDN, before adding the selected product offering or a service plan to the cart.
+The `Journey Management - MSISDN (Mobile Station International Subscriber Directory Number)` feature enables the customers browsing the telco and utilities accelerator for project "Spartacus" (TUA Spartacus) storefront to select an MSISDN, before adding the selected product offering or a service plan to the cart.

 `MSISDN` is a number used to identify a mobile phone number internationally from the available MSISDNs.
 This number includes a country code and a National Destination Code, which identifies the subscriber's operator.